jplanes/RESTful-turbine/README.md

 Intro
 -------

-The aim of this project is to let developers configure and run a turbine server in a straightforward way by letting them adding or removing instances on the fly.
+The aim of this project is to let developers configure and run a turbine server in a straightforward way by adding or removing hystrix instances on the fly.

-The official distribution of turbine provides 3 different ways for discovering new instances:
+The [official distribution of turbine](https://github.com/Netflix/Turbine) provides 3 different ways for instance discovering:

-#### 1. Configuration File
+#### 1. FileBasedInstanceDiscovery

-By using this strategy you can specify a **config.properties** file in your classpath with all the information about your clusters and instances.
+By using [this strategy](https://github.com/Netflix/Turbine/wiki/Configuration-(1.x)#filebasedinstancediscovery-impl) you can set up a **config.properties** file in your classpath with all your application clusters and instances.
 Typically, this configuration file will look like this:

 ```